 An example of an offer that receives a lot of negative reviews online is Net First Platinum.
 Is it a legitimate credit card offer?
-You will see a lot of complaints online by consumers, as well as a couple glowing reviews by websites which advertise it, so who’s to be believed?
+You will certainly see a lot of complaints posted in reviews and forums by consumers, as well as a couple glowing reviews by websites just happen to advertise Net First Platinum, so who’s to be believed?
 Is it a real credit card?

 Their dirty little secret…They tell you that you will get a “guaranteed $500 unsecured credit limit” with no credit check.
 But if you think that’s for a credit card with a $500 limit, think again.
-“Net First” is not a bank and they’re not offering you a Visa/MasterCard/AmEx/Discover.
+“Net First” is not a bank and they’re not even offering you a real general purpose Visa/MasterCard/AmEx/Discover card.

 What they’re actually providing is a line of credit that you can spend only one place; thehorizonoutlet.com.
 This is a website they own which sells drastically overpriced merchandise.
 That probably wasn’t what you were thinking it was, right?

 But do you think this $500 line of credit they tout at the top of the application is free?
 Not quite…

 - $19.95 per month fee (that’s $239.40 per year): They charge you this for a so-called “benefits” plan as soon as you activate the card.
 The benefits in my opinion are just a bunch of hot air and aren’t worth the paper they’re printed on.

 - You might be overpaying for merchandise big time: I can’t tell you exactly how much their items costs since you need an active account to login to the store.
 But based on the reviews I’ve read, the prices sound excessive and on top of that there are ridiculous shipping fees and processing fees which are tacked on.
 Long story short, it’s almost a certainty that you could buy the same merchandise a lot cheaper elsewhere (like Walmart, Big Lots or online through Amazon.com).
 So sure, you’re getting $500 worth of spending power, but what’s the real retail value of the stuff you’re getting in return?
 Probably significantly less than that.